elaconf/elaconf.github.io/talk-inspiration/index.md

 ### Negotiating a Promotion/Raise
 <p>It’s a fact, women are generally only likely to ask for a raise when we feel 100% qualified.
 How do we eliminate this assumption and empower one another to have the confidence needed to negotiate such things?
 What are the politics associated with asking for a promotion/raise and how should it actually be done?</p>

-### Giving Back To The Community
-<p>We are all part of a community that loves to share things for free.
-It’s not uncommon for someone to pursue an entire technical education on the web from people that are happy to just share their knowledge.
-How have you given back to the community recently?
-Have you built/written/taught anything that you could tell us about?
-What have been the benefits for both yourself and the audience?</p>

 <!--### The Self-Taught Journey
 <p>There are so many women with very unique stories related to how they got started in tech and how they obtained the foundational knowledge necessary to get a job.
 Did you go through a complete career change?
 Use online resources or books to teach yourself?
 The journey to a self-taught career can be a great source of inspiration as more and more women break into the industry this way.</p>-->